 Just like with any hobby, it is not a good idea to dive into coin collecting without knowing the very basics about coins.
 Fortunately, there are many publications available to help new collectors learn about different coin series, dates, types of coins, mintmarks, and the making of coins.
 One popular publication is the Redbook which is a guide for U.S. coins that is published each year.
-Some experts suggest finding old Redbooks as well which can give new collectors an understanding of how coins can appreciate in value over time.
+Some experts suggest finding old versions of Redbooks, which can give new collectors an understanding of how coins can appreciate in value over time.

-There is also a trove of information on the internet about coin collecting, but you have to be careful to avoid misleading information.
+A trove of information can be found on the internet about coin collecting, but you have to be careful to avoid misleading information.
 Check for information on the websites of reputable organizations such as the Professional Coin Grading Service (PCGS) and Numismatic Guaranty Corporation (NGC).
 Trusted coin dealers may also provide useful resources for coin collectors online.
 Spending some time reading over educational materials about coin collecting on the internet will give you a much clearer idea of the basics without spending anything.

-The grading of a coin is the condition that it is in compared to its condition when it was new.
+The grading of a coin factors the current condition the coin is in, compared to its condition when the coin was new.
 Coins with higher grades are closer to mint condition and exhibit more of the original detail, color and finish.
-Naturally, the higher the grade, the higher the price.
-Start your collection by purchasing lower grade coins at more affordable prices.
+The higher the grade of the coin translates to a higher value.
+Start your collection by purchasing lower grade coins at affordable prices.
 This way you can start to build your collection without spending too much initially, and you can decide if coin collecting is the hobby for you before spending more on higher grade coins.

 Choosing Coins to Collect

 It is important to be selective when choosing coins to add to your collection.
-Consider many different coin and do not make a quick decision.
+Consider many different coins and do not make any quick decisions.
 As you become more experienced buying coins, you will develop an eye for quality.
-The following tips can help beginning coin collectors select quality coins within their budget:
+The following tips can help new coin collectors select quality coins and stay within their budget: